 We ended up at a fantastic option called Live Well Medical Centre.
 They were professional, quick, clean and I highly recommend them.
 There is free parking and it costs $99 plus GST for adults.
 If you have 2 adults and 2 kids that need testing then they will do $99 for the adults, and only $50 plus GST for the kids!
 If we had been able to do this for our July trip to Walt Disney World, it would’ve saved us hundreds of dollars!
 The results were ready in 15 minutes, and they gave us digital AND physical copies.

-If you can, test 2-3 days before travel.
-In our case, it said in our airline package we could test anytime between Oct 1st and 4th.
+If you can, test the day before travel.
 We wanted to test before our online check-in with the airline and that turned out REALLY well; made everything totally smooth and amazing!

 Travelers with Kids Under 12: